Learn more about skin cancer treatments or find a screening volunteer

 Find a doctor for your wide-local excision treatment

 Visit Find a Dermatologic Surgeon and choose “Skin Cancer Treatments & Reconstruction” from the dropdown menu.
-In 2012, ASDS dermatologists performed nearly 2.7 million skin cancer treatments.
-Because ASDS doctors are trained in the best and latest techniques, they are the most qualified to evaluate and select the best treatment choice based on the individual patient’s condition.
+In 2013, ASDS dermatologists performed nearly 3.04 million skin cancer treatments, up from 2.69 million in 2012.
+Because ASDS dermatologists are trained in the best and latest techniques, they are the most qualified to evaluate and select the best treatment choice based on the individual patient’s condition.